-Prices are starting from rates, shown in US$, per person based on two people sharing a twin room or one person willing to share a room with another solo traveller of the same gender.
+Prices are starting from rates, shown in US$, per person based on two people sharing a twin room or one person “willing to share” a room with another solo traveller of the same gender.
 Single rates apply to guarantee a private room.
 Prices are approximate US$ equivalent of the British Pound rate and will vary depending on currency conversion of the British Pound at the time of payment of your deposit and re-calculated at the time of final payment.
 You can lock in the applicable US$ rate by paying in full when you make your reservation.
 CA$ prices are also available, converted from the British Pound, please inquire.